leonardofguedes/leonardofguedes/README.md

 # 💫About Me :
-My name is Leonardo Guedes, I am a back-end developer and I have good knowledge of Python, Django, Flask.
+My name is Leonardo Guedes, I am a back-end developer and I have good knowledge of Python, Django e Flask.
 I am in the process of permanent evolution.
 The road can close to anything but evolution and learning.
 I would love to collaborate with other projects or frameworks!

-Meu nome é Leonardo Guedes, eu sou um desenvolvedor Back-End e tenho conhecimentos em Python, Django, Flask e SQL.
+Meu nome é Leonardo Guedes, eu sou um desenvolvedor Back-End e tenho conhecimentos em Python, Django e Flask.
 Estou em processo de evolução permanente.
 A estrada pode fechar para qualquer coisa, menos para evoluir e aprender.
 Adoraria colaborar com outros projetos ou frameworks!